-Unbeknownst to me, I was in the thick of a transition.
-God was ready to teach me something new, but the process wasn’t going to be easy.
+At the time, I didn’t have a name for it, but I was in the thick of transition.
+God wanted to teach me something new, but the process wasn’t going to be easy.

-Like vehicles, transitions take us from one place in our journeys with God to the next.
-God uses them to reveal and heal areas of woundedness, correct faulty belief systems, and breathe new direction into our lives.
+Transitions take us from one place to the next.
+They reveal areas of woundedness, correct faulty belief systems and bring new direction to our lives.

-This takes time.
-Terry says transitions can last from three months to three years.
-These seasons, he says, are “often characterized by a prolonged period of restlessness, self-doubt, lack of motivation, job stagnation, diminished confidence, lack of direction, distance from God, isolation, relational conflict and tension, lack of effectiveness, and a struggle to stay focused and motivated.”
+But this takes time.
+Walling says transitions can last from three months to three years.
+These seasons are often characterized by a prolonged period of restlessness, self-doubt, lack of direction, and relational conflict and tension.

-Life crises—whether losing a job, having a baby, encountering new health problems or marital conflict—can catapult us into transition.
-Sometimes these happen simultaneously, making them immensely harder to handle.
+Life crises can catapult us into transition.
+Sometimes multiple crises happen simultaneously, making them immensely harder to handle.

-“As the struggles continue, isolation grows,” Terry says.
+“As the struggles continue, isolation grows,” Walling says.
 “Hope and courage are linked.
 As hope diminishes, so does courage.
 They begin to be replaced by anger and despair.”

 My pain led me to begin exploring what I believed and why.
 I needed to go backward before I could move forward.

-With the help of Christian counseling, I reflected on early memories that were pivotal in the formation of my value systems.
+With the help of a counselor, I reflected on early memories that were pivotal in the formation of my value systems.
 My self-worth was rooted in my performance and the approval of others, including God.
-I loathed myself, because I wasn’t performing well anymore.
+I loathed myself because I wasn’t performing well anymore.

-As God bring things to the surface, He wants to align them with His will.
+As God brings things to the surface, He wants to align them with His will.
 There’s a word for this: surrender.
-That might mean forgiving someone, repenting of self-sufficiency or learning to accept God’s grace and love.
+That might mean forgiving someone, acknowledging self-reliance or learning to accept God’s grace and love.

-“The prize of surrender is revelation,” Terry says.
+“The prize of surrender is revelation,” Walling says.
 “Most want revelation.
 Few want surrender.”

 That rainy run was a surrender moment for me.

 The last stage of transition is often characterized by one or more moments of revelation.
-The scales are slowly removed from our eyes, and God’s plan and purpose begin to unfold.
+God’s plan and purpose begin to unfold.

-Toward the end of my own transition, I got to sit with a young woman who was in the thick of one.
-I listened.
-I offered my story.
-Tears streamed down her face as she whispered many “me toos.”
-I put my arm around this woman and prayed for the things I myself had needed just a few months before.
+Toward the end of my transition, I met with a young woman who was in the thick of her own.
+I listened and offered my story.
+Tears streamed down her face as she whispered many me toos.

-God’s biggest purpose for my transition was to help me understand that my worth stemmed from His unconditional love for me.
-Now the challenge is stepping out in faith and believing He can use my voice to help others.
+God’s biggest purpose for my transition was to help me understand that my worth stems from His unconditional love for me.
+Now I have the opportunity to use my voice to help others.